Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Veer**

-    While mounted, you can use your Reaction to force an attack that hits your mount to hit you instead.
+    While mounted, you can use your :rsc-reaction: **Reaction** to force an attack that hits your mount to hit you instead.

 ### Piercer
 *4th-level Feat*